Department of Motor Vehicles Delinquent Debts

 DMV Related Payment Arrangements

-DMV related payment agreements will be considered for those customers in need of a DMV service, such as renewal of a Driver’s license and/or registration.
+DMV related payment agreements will be considered for those District of Columbia customers in need of a DMV service, such as renewal of a Driver’s license and/or registration.
 Payment arrangements that do not involve renewal of services will be handled by the CCU’s outside collection contractor, currently, Professional Account Management, LLC.
 CCU does have the authority to work out arrangements on any qualifying debt, but “non-service” related payment arrangements will be on an exception basis only.

 Collection Fee: The CCU is permitted by law to charge a fee to each person with a delinquent debt owed to the District of Columbia, and assigned to the CCU for collection.
 This fee is required to be paid up front, or it will be deducted from the initial payment(s) made, as part of CCU arrangements to resolve the outstanding debt.
 Effective 10/01/2014, the CCU fee will be assessed at a Rate of 20% of the outstanding balance due; and added to all DMV tickets over 90 days old.